Artist Jisook Kim was born1981, Incheon, South Korea. She received her B.F.A. and M.F.A. in Sculpture from Sungshin Women’s University in South Korea.

 If I have to talk about specific memories in the mountains, then it will be the ones in Korea.
 The mountains in Korea are not high but covers up 70% of the country.
 Its landscape with steep rocks and pine trees creates its mystic and reverent atmosphere.
 My work talks about human life and its harmonization with accumulated nature energy and my experience with the mountains in Korea has inspired my work.

 We are part of nature, thus parting our lives with it is impossible.
 We have changed nature as we please for our convenience and we are already experiencing significant influence in our lives because of this.
-Increasing global urbanization and use of technology have brought natural destruction but I hope that we will find a way where technology will prosper alongside nature.
+Increasing global urbanization and the use of technology have brought natural destruction but I hope that we will find a way where technology will prosper alongside nature.

 Nature and art contribute to overcoming cultural differences.
 What are the main benefits?